adrofa/eyes_classifier/README.md

 ### Hypothesis 7
-In this Hypothesis I will try to increase FC layers width (to provide more data to layers with dropout).
+In this Hypothesis, I will try to increase FC layers width (to provide more data to layers with dropout).

 Config-file: